 The song begins and ends with the sounds of a bombardment, reminding me of World War I. The opening line is the sentence “Mama, we all go to hell.”

 While the song is full of imagery related to war killing off mothers’ sons, it also became the inspiration for several characters.

-- The song’s narrator and Mama became one of the main male characters in the novel along with his mother.
+- The song’s narrator and Mama became Geoffrey and Mrs. Bartlette, his mother.

-- “And when you go don’t return to me, my love” and “If you can coddle the infection they can amputate at once” were the inspiration for the main female character in the novel, a nurse.
+- “And when you go don’t return to me, my love” and “If you can coddle the infection they can amputate at once” were the inspiration for Hettie, the main female character, who is a nurse.

 - Indeed, all the characters in the novel were indirectly inspired by the song as they are all doomed to their fate.
 “We’re damned after all.
 Through fortune and flame we fall.”

 Welcome to the Black Parade was inspirational in other ways as well.
 The lyrics in the liner notes look very similar to an old newspaper, with several articles lined up in neat columns.
 Even the parade outfits the band used for the album and its subsequent tour, have a bit of an early 20th-century look.

 Other Rock Inspirations

 “Mama” is not the only rock song which provided inspiration, although it is the most important.

 Other songs were inspirational because of their imagery, even if the lyrics don’t pertain to human conflict.
 Two examples are Of Monsters and Men’s “Dirty Paws” and Sheppard’s “Geronimo” because of these lines:

 “The forest that once was green was colored black by those killing machines.” — Dirty Paws